 - While Levi beating up Eren during his trial isn't that much for him since it was only a necessary evil, it's really the analysis behind it that matters: Levi was putting Eren through brutal violence the likes of which he had never experienced.
 It was unflinching and merciless, attacking the very core of his body and soul.
 In short, it was hell.
-Think about it, Humanity's Strongest Soldier beating the crap out of a 15-year-old, you would think he'd be begging for him to stop, but no. Not even when there was blood pretty much pouring out of his nose and mouth.
+Think about it, Humanity's Strongest Soldier beating the shit out of a 15-year-old, you would think the poor kid would be begging for him to stop, but no. Not even when there was blood pretty much pouring out of his nose and mouth.
 Instead, he held his stare.
-This wasn't just a beating to get him to stop talking, Levi was testing his resolve.
+Levi wasn't just beating him to submission, he was testing his resolve.
 Seeing if he could break his spirit.
 But it only made him stronger.
 It proves that yes, time and time again, Eren Jaeger really does have a spirit that cannot be broken.

 - When Erwin faced everyone who had remained to join the Survey Corps.
 His speech at the end was chilling and indicative of his boundless charisma.